automan-lang/AutoMan/README.md

 Note: We are building off the Automan project.
 This is a fork of the AutoMan repository.

+The rest of the documentation is from the Automan project.
+We have also kept part of the Automan documentation for users to get started.

+# Automan

 ## What is AutoMan? <a id="overview"></a>

 AutoMan is the first fully automatic **crowdprogramming** system.
 With AutoMan, you declaratively define **human functions** and use them just as you would ordinary functions.
 Focus on your application logic instead of MTurk code.